opernitt/dashboardsample/README.md

 ```

 ## Navigating the Sample App
-From the main screen, Settings can be opened with a Swipe.
-The Menu can be opened with the SPACE bar.
+From the main screen, a mock App Store and Settings can be opened with a Swipe to the right or left.
-Using a mouse on the Menu, a few items are available: EPG, AppStore and Settings.
-In the EPG Guide, mock data is displayed for a few TV stations.
-An item can be clicked to display details.
-To close the details view, it can be clicked with the mouse.
-The current screen (EPG or AppStore) can be closed using the BACK key, or by selecting another Menu option.
+The main screen shows a basic dashboard, which can be animated using the mouse key or touch on a handheld device (such as Raspberry Pi with touchscreen display).

 ## Missing items and next steps in this project
 This project was put together quickly to demonstrate some of Qt's capabilities.
 The following items will be implemented next: